 adbc-poolhouse¶

 adbc-poolhouse creates a SQLAlchemy QueuePool from a typed warehouse config.
-One config in, one pool out — no boilerplate around driver detection or connection string assembly.
+One config in, one pool out, with no boilerplate around driver detection or connection string assembly.

 Installation¶